archan937/mecks_unit/README.md

 As of version `0.1.2`, you can assert function calls using `called` (returns a boolean) or `assert_called` (raises an error when not having found a match) within your test block.
 Use `_` to match any argument as if you would pattern match.

-Prior to version `0.1.3`, you would very often get `:meck`-related compile errors when using MecksUnit in multiple test files.
+Prior to version `0.1.3`, you would very often get `:meck` related compile errors when using MecksUnit in multiple test files.
 From that version on, this problem is solved.
 Happy testing! ^^

 ### An example